tinyj/tinyj-web-mvc/APIdoc.md

 Dispatches a request to a HTTP resource to a set of method handlers.

 **`WebResource(WebResource.MethodHandler<? extends X>[] handlers)`** _(constructor)_
-Create new `WebResourceController` dispatching requests to `handlers`.
+Create new `WebResource` dispatching requests to `handlers`.
 A handler for `*` is used as fallback handler.

  If `handlers` contains multiple handlers for the same method the last one is used.